 It is dangerous to use a set speed which is too high for the current road, traffic or weather conditions.
 Risk of accident.

-Switching off system temporarily\
+Switching off system temporarily

-Fig. 150 Turn signal and main beam headlight lever switch and rocker switch for the cruise control if the brake pedal is depressed,
+Fig. 105 Turn signal and main beam headlight lever switch and rocker switch for the cruise control

 The cruise control system will be switched off in the following situations: